brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Tulum

-Tulum blends carefree beach culture with dramatic cliff-top Mayan ruins and a cenote-dotted jungle, offering a mix of yoga-retreat calm and late-night jungle party energy.
+Tulum blends beach culture with dramatic cliff-top Mayan ruins and a cenote-dotted jungle.
+It was my favourite stop in Mexico, and is somewhere I'd definitely return.

 [cenote jump](https://youtube.com/shorts/80qxtnwrQ3g?is=XT8bNPFo1a6zDMnC)